"Five great ways to explore this historic city"

-There’s plenty to do in Lincoln whether your here with family, friends or visiting on your own.
-Here are five of our favourite:
+Lincoln is an historic cathedral city and the largest city in Lincolnshire.
+As such, there’s plenty to do in Lincoln whether you here with family, friends or visiting on your own.
+Here are five of our favourites:

-Take one of the fascinating Walking Tours of Lincoln.
-Tours available include The Cathedral Quarter, Roman Lincoln, Jewish Heritage, The Arboretum and the much loved Original Lincoln Ghostwalk.
+Other tours available include Roman Lincoln, Jewish Heritage, The Arboretum and the much loved Original Lincoln Ghost Walk.
 You can even combine a guided tour with a refreshment stop with the Tea & A Tour tour – perfect!
 For more information about any of the walking tours of Lincoln, please click here.

 Explore Lincoln’s lovely parks and open spaces.
-Lincoln has 3 fantastic parks all within a 5 -10 minute walk of Lincoln Cathedral:
+Lincoln has three fantastic parks all within a 5 -10 minute walk of Lincoln Cathedral:

 The Lawn is a large grassy area that is just perfect for picnics or to relax in the sun.
-With a children’s play area, a great cafe and free entry to The Sir Joseph Banks Conservatory (set within the Lawn Visitor Centre complex) it is well worth checking out.
-Located on Union Road, opposite the West Gate of Lincoln Castle.
+With a children’s play area, a Stokes café and panoramic views of lower Lincoln, it is well worth checking out.
+It is located on Union Road, opposite the West Gate of the castle.

 The Arboretum is a delightful Grade II listed park, with beautifully landscaped gardens, fountains, play area and café.
 Although it is the furthest away of the three parks, it is still less than a 10 minute walk from the cathedral and is certainly worth the effort.
 In good weather, it is the perfect place to have a picnic.
 Access to The Arboretum is from both Lindum Terrace and Monks Road.
 It is well signposted from the Cathedral Quarter.

 If you’d like more information about things to do and see in Lincoln, visit our Things To See page.